This guide about Types of Domain Names also includes amazing historical facts about Domain Names!

 A second level domain is the actual name of the website.

 Second level domains are generally chosen to represent the business that registers it.
-When we speak of buying or registering a domain name, we actually refer to school level domains.
+When we speak of buying or registering a domain name, we actually refer to second level domains.
 In a website address SLDs are placed to the left of TLDs.

 Most countries reserve certain second level domains together with their respective ccTLDs to make them available to registration with a third level domain for a specific field.